oddluck/limnoria-plugins/SpiffyTitles/README.md

 `useBold` - Whether to bold the title.
 Default value: `False`

-`linkCacheLifetimeInSeconds` - Caches the title of links.
+`cacheLifetime` - Caches the title of links.
 This is useful for reducing API usage and improving performance.
-Default value: `60`
+Default value: `600`

-`wallClockTimeoutInSeconds` - Timeout for total elapsed time when retrieving a title.
+`timeout` - Timeout for total elapsed time when requestging a title.
 If you set this value too high, the bot may time out.
-Default value: `8` (seconds).
+Default value: `10` (seconds).
 You must `!reload SpiffyTitles` for this setting to take effect.

+`maxRetries` - Maximum number of times to retry retrieving a link.
+Default value: `3`

 `channelWhitelist` - A comma separated list of channels in which titles should be displayed.
 If `""`, titles will be shown in all channels.
 Default value: `""`